An operational characterization of the notion of probability by algorithmic randomness and its applications: Preliminaries

 \subsection{Basic notation and definitions}

 We start with some notation about numbers and strings which will be used in this paper. $\#S$ is the cardinality of $S$ for any set $S$. $\N=\left\{0,1,2,3,\dotsc\right\}$ is the set of \emph{natural numbers}, and $\N^+$ is the set of \emph{positive integers}. $\Q$ is the set of \emph{rationals}, and $\R$ is the set of \emph{reals}.
+For any $a\in\R$, as usual, $\lceil a\rceil$ denotes the smallest integer greater than or equal to $a$.